heroish/site/content/about.md

 <img src="/img/dafuq%20square.png" alt="avatar" class="avatar" /> Hello!
 My name's Ree and I'm a college student studying Communication Arts.
 My favorite thing to do is getting lost in doing other stuff like: drawing, coding, writing, reading, gaming, and, as of late, making little tunes.
 I want to work at an animation or game studio someday, but I'm also perfectly content with making <del>memes</del> I mean, <del>puns</del> I MEAN, JOKES.

+The name of this blog, *Heroish*, came from my inspirations throughout life like magical girls, superheroes, and animated Studio Ghibli films.
+They all influenced my art and attitude about life in positive ways.
+My goal in life is to inspire others like how Studio Ghibli has inspired me: to live a better life.

 Some neato facts about myself:

 - In both the Western and Chinese zodiacs, I'm an ox.
 So I'm twice as stubborn. \*badum tsh\*